 Bamberg-Ehrhardt: Working Together as a Community

-Corina Vidaurri | May 11, 2016
+Corina Vidaurri | 05/11/2016

 Bamberg-Ehrhardt High School (B-EHS), home of the Red Raiders, is well known in the community because of the incredible football legacy built by Leon Maxwell over 22 years.
 Leon Maxwell’s stellar career led to him being inducted in the S.C.
 Athletic Coaches Association Hall of Fame in 1995.
 His son, Randall Maxwell, has served as principal at B-EHS for the past 14 years; he has been with the school district for 30 years.
 Throughout Principal Maxwell’s tenure at B-EHS and the school district, open community use has always been allowed.
 The school allows the community to use the outdoor track and outdoor fields after school hours and when the school is not using the facilities.
 He said his is a small, close community, meaning that everyone does their fair share to pitch in as neighbors.
 Sports found a way to unite not only the students with the educators but the school as a whole with the members of the community.
 Community members volunteer to help maintain the facilities, as well as help keep a watchful eye on the outdoor facilities.